 Is Lupron Right for You?

-Every patient has to make their own determinations regarding the treatment plans they feel comfortable with, and in at least some cases – Lupron users will experience no long term side effects as a result of the drug.
-However, there do seem to be other options that don’t require medically inducing menopause worth considering, including the use of the natural supplement Pycnogenol which produced a greater reduction of symptoms compared to Lupron in a 2007 study, with virtually none of the same side effects.
+Every patient has to make their own determinations regarding the treatment plans they feel comfortable with, and in at least many cases – Lupron users will experience no long-term side effects as a result of the drug.
+However, there do seem to be other options that don’t require medically inducing menopause worth considering, including the use of the natural supplement Pycnogenol which produced a greater reduction of symptoms compared to Lupron in a 2007 study printed in the Journal of Reproductive Medicine, with virtually none of the same side effects.